CDCgov/NEDSS-Custom-Library-Example/README.md

 ### Adding a Brand New Python Library

-There is one table named `NBS_ODSE.dbo.Report_Library` that must be manually updated to include information about a given custom report library.
+There is a table named `NBS_ODSE.dbo.Report_Library` that must be manually updated to include information about a given custom report library.
 The following query should be used as a template for this task:

 ```sql
 USE [NBS_ODSE];